Soil over oil

 Reading

-"Data is oil" is a metaphor that has done more work than most of us realise.
+That is why the word data is doing so much hidden work in every conversation about AI, and why the metaphor we reach for matters.
+"Data is oil" is the dominant frame.
 It implies extraction (data is pulled out of a context), refinement elsewhere (cleaned and combined by parties the source has never met), and aggregation (more volume equals more value).
 The original context disappears into the barrel.

 "Data is soil" begins with a different assumption: cultivation.
 Soil has seasons and meanings.
 It can be tended or neglected, planted or left fallow.
-When it becomes harmful, the people who tend it can correct it in place — rather than recall it from a downstream model trained in another jurisdiction.
+When it becomes harmful, the people who tend it can correct it in place, rather than recall it from a downstream model trained in another jurisdiction.
+The group with 10 samples can add more samples; they cannot reach into a vendor's training set.

 “"Data is soil" assumes cultivation.
 It asks who tends the data, understands its seasons and meanings, can correct when it becomes harmful and decides what should be planted.”